Tools To Weed Out Bogus Academic Credentials

 ways to harmonize and work together,” Teufel said.

-to personal-data management that Europeans and Americans
+personal-data management that Europeans and Americans have,

-approach, encompassing government and private enterprise,
+encompassing government and private enterprise, he noted,

-“they aren’t any better than the Americans”
+aren’t any better than the Americans” when it

 For More Information go To: http://www.shrm.org/global/news_p